Gippsman2017/node-red-contrib-redlink/README.md

 AlaSQL provides a very robust and high level of complexity using very simple SELECT statements and it reduces the code required to perform queueing and timing.

 ## Why Redlink uses peer to peer for "Notifications"

+The reason for this, is that multiple peer and consumer combinations have actually nothing to do with the production of messaging.
+What this means is that since Redlink is not a Publish-Subscribe system, more over publish to a single consumer at a time model, this allows fan out micro services to consume messages based on their ability to consume.
+So, lets assume that I have 2 consumers on a service and both are busy, one will fetch the message and the other will get rejected as the first consumer has already consumed it from the producer.

-Redlink's design stengths are:
+## Redlink's design stengths are:
 When a "Service" is advertised on this node it will not send notifies to its children.
 When consumers register on nodes, the node automatically registers / deregisters its Services to their peer / parent.